-- v.
-Six months from the enactment of these proposals an amount equal to 50 percent of the amount standing to the credit of Suspense Account No. 1 shall be applied to a reduction of the overdrafts debited to the customers of the Bank, such appropriations being made pro rata on the basis of the average overdraft of the Bank's customers for a period of three years preceding the date of the enactment of these proposals, and such appropriation of half the balance of this Account shall be made annually thereafter. - vi.
-One month after the publication of the annual balance sheet of any Bank, an amount equal to seventy-five percent (75%) of the amount standing to the credit of Suspense Account No. 2 shall be applied to the reduction or reimbursment of interest paid on overdrafts by the Banks' customers, such reduction or reimbursement being made upon the same pro rata basis as that laid down in paragraph v. - vii.
+If you are willing to admit that this ownership is justified NEW TIMES-AUGUST 1978 v.
+Six months from the enactment of these proposals an amount equal to 50 percent of the amount standing to the credit of Suspense Account No. 1 shall be applied to a reduction of the overdrafts debited to the customers of the Bank, such appropriations being made pro rata on the basis of the average overdraft of the Banks' customers for a period of three years preceding the date of the enactment of these proposals, and such appropriation of half the balance of this Account shall be made annually thereafter.

+of any Bank, an amount equal to seventy-five percent (75%) of the amount standing to the credit of Suspense Account No. 2 shall be applied to the reduction or reimbursement of interest paid on overdrafts by the Banks' customers, such reduction or reimbursement being made upon the same pro rata basis as that laid down in paragraph v.

+vii.
 A similar procedure to that laid down in the preceding paragraphs shall be applied to the accounts and assets of all Insurance Companies operating in the Dominion, with the exception that the funds required for (Insurance) Suspense Account No. 1 shall be provided by rediscounting the disclosed reserve with the New Zealand Reserve Bank, and that the disposition of the funds so provided shall be as in the following paragraph:

-Fifty percent (50%) of the amount to the credit of (Insurance) Suspense Account No. 1 shall be applied annually to pay for the preference shares or debenture stocks applied for by any natural-born New Zealand subject over twenty-one years of age, to the extent that applications for shares to be paid for by this fund can be met.
-Such shares shall be allotted pro rata to the applicants without charge, and shall be registered as nontransferable and as not good security for loans.
+Fifty percent (50%) of the amount to the credit of (Insurance) Suspense Account No. 1 shall be applied annually to pay for the preference shares or debenture stocks applied for by any naturalborn New Zealand subject over twenty-one years of age, to the extent that applications for shares to be paid for by this fund can be met.
+Such shares shall be allotted pro rata to the applicants without charge, and shall be registered as non-transferable and as not good security for loans.
 On the death of a holder, or his permanent residence outside the Dominion, such shares shall be cancelled.

 viii.
-(Insurance) Suspense Account No. 2 shall be retained as a Dividend Equalization Fund to ensure that the dividend on all preference and debenture stocks allotted under the preceding clause shall receive a dividend at the agreed rates.
+(Insurance) Suspense Account No. 2 shall be retained as a Dividend Equalisation Fund to ensure that the dividend on all preference and debenture stocks allotted under the preceding clause shall receive a dividend at the agreed rates.
 Should this fund increase at a rate exceeding five percent (5%) per annum, such excess shall be allotted to a pro rata increase in the dividend on such shares as have been subscribed for under Clause vii.

 ix.
-These proposals are intended for consideration in the light of the correspondence which precedes and accompanies them.
+These proposals are intended for consideration in the light of the correspondence, which precedes and accompanies them.